ISPMBern/covid-19/crowd/index.md

 ## About our team

+Here are the names and affiliations of the team, corresponding to the rows of photos above from left to right.

 |          Name            |                Affiliation                                             |
 |--------------------------|------------------------------------------------------------------------|
 | Ingrid Arevalo-Rodriguez | Hospital Universitario Ramón y Cajal, Spain                            |